ossamasgr/gitlab/doc/charts/gitlab/kas/index.md

 ## Configuration

-### Enable
+### Enable / Disable

-`kas` is deployed turned off by default.
-To enable it on your GitLab server, use the Helm property `global.kas.enabled`, like: `helm install --set global.kas.enabled=true`.
+`gitlab-kas` is enabled by default.
+To disable it on your GitLab server, use the Helm property `global.kas.enabled`, like: `helm install --set global.kas.enabled=false`.

 ### Ingress